What is the Stop Sexual Harassment in NYC Act?

 Your questions about sexual harassment in the workplace, answered

 Sexual harassment affects millions of workers every year.
-In New York City, workers benefit from the Stop Sexual Harassment in NYC Act, a law that provides stronger protections than federal sexual harassment laws.
+In New York City, workers benefit from the Stop Sexual Harassment in NYC Act.
+The NYC law provides stronger protections than federal sexual harassment laws.

 What is the Stop Sexual Harassment in NYC Act?

 The Stop Sexual Harassment in NYC Act targets sexual harassment in the workplace.
-Passed by the City Council and signed into law by Mayor de Blasio in May 2018, the Act strengthens workplace sexual harassment protections.
+The Act strengthens workplace sexual harassment protections.
+The City Council passed the act and Mayor de Blasio signed it into law in May 2018.

 The Act covers public and private employees working for employers of any size.
 It also expands the length of time to bring a sexual harassment claim from one year to three years.
 Some of its provisions were put into effect immediately, while others phased in by April 2019.

 New York City workers benefit from the Stop Sexual Harassment in NYC Act, which provides stronger protections than any other federal, state, or local harassment law.

 What Does the Act Define As Sexual Harassment?